About the Festival

 • Exhibiting films containing dialogue with open subtitles or captions as much as possible

-• Sharing opportunities for exhibition, employment, and art education in BC, WA, and OR
+• Sharing opportunities for exhibition, employment, and art education in Britich Columbia, Washington, and Oregon

 • Championing human-made animation only